nexus-xyz/network-api/clients/cli/scripts/README.md

 ## Peak Memory Monitor Script

-The `peak_memory.sh` script monitors the peak memory usage of the nexus-cli during operation.
+The `peak_memory.sh` script monitors the peak memory usage of the nexus-compute-cli during operation.

 ### Usage